viplix3/Image-Colorization-CNN/README.md

 I used a very basic CNN architecture in an attempt to make a image coloring bot.

-In the alpha version, for cheking the core logic of out concepts and for checking the implementation details, I overfitted the model on a single image to check the results, and the results were as following.
+In the alpha version, for checking the core logic of out concepts and for checking the implementation details, I overfitted the model on a single image to check the results, and the results were as following.

 ### Todo